lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 - vizDiag shows unique visits by primary diagnosis on the visit of PTSD, Dep, OUD, or AUD.

-### NOTE: Refresh your data if you are experiencing issues or discrepancies within the data and filtering.
+### NOTE: Refresh your data if you are experiencing issues or discrepancies within the data and filtering facilities/clinics.

 -	To **refresh your facility file’s data**, right click on any tab at the bottom of the Excel spreadsheet and select **“Unhide…”**.
 -	In the **“Unhide sheet:”** dropdown, select **“Control”** and click **“OK”**.